-Comparison between the LOs of the EstQF level 2 and at the end of basic school according to the 2002 national curriculum and educational objectives of basic schools as an ideal, that is, at the grade level of "Excellent".
+Comparison between the LOs of the EstQF level 2 and at the end of basic school according to the 2002 national curriculum

+Similarly to the NCBS, the LOs described in the national curriculum of 2002 are considerably more diverse and demanding than the EQF level 2 descriptions.
+It is understandable, considering that the 2002 national curriculum describes the learning and educational objectives of basic schools as an ideal, that is, at the grade level of "Excellent".
 However, the relation of a grade to the achieved LOs has not been determined explicitly.
-Therefore it is logical that when reduced to the base level, the LOs of the 2002 national curriculum could also correspond to the EstQF level 2.
+Therefore, it is logical that when reduced to the base level, the LOs of the 2002 national curriculum could also correspond to the EstQF level 2.